shawshankhegde/data-profiling-system/README.md

 Python tool for profiling datasets and generating documentation.
 Helps teams understand data structure, quality, and business context.

+This tool was a side project I worked on while at Nokia, for automated data profiling and documentation generation.
+It Extracts metadata, maps business terms, identifies PII, and generates HTML/JSON/Markdown documentation.

 ## Features

 - Statistical profiling (distributions, nulls, cardinality)